Open-Source-Compliance/Sharing-creates-value/User-Stories/README.md

 ## User Stories
-This directory contains the user stories of all different users an their roles interacting with the functional blocks of the compliance toolchain
+This directory contains the user stories of all different users and their roles interacting with the functional blocks of the compliance toolchain

 ## Structure